Azerbaijani folklore: Koroǧlu

+The story of Koroǧlu (lit. 'son of the blind') begins with his father's loss of sight.
+The feudal lord Hasan Khan blinds his stable manager Ali Kişi for a trivial offense by plucking out his eyes.
+Koroghlu is a semi-mystical hero and bard among the Turkic people who is thought to have lived in 16th century.
+The name of "Koroghlu" means "the son of the blind", "the son of ember" or "the son of the clay" (the clay refers to death) in Turkic languages.
+His real name was Rövşən in Azerbaijani, Ruşen Ali in Turkish or Röwşen Aly in Turkmen, which was a loanword from Persian رُوشن Rowšan meaning light or bright.

 Book of Dede Korkut

 The character of Korkut is a white-bearded old man who is the narrative of the tale and guardian of the epic tradition.
 The book of Dede Korkut is known to the modern world from the two manuscripts belonging to the late 16th century.

 Baba-I Amir

 Baba-I Amir was a comic character in Azerbaijani folklore.

 Bayati

-“Bayati” is a short and ancient Azeri folk poetry containing four lines with seven syllable in each.
+“Bayati” is a short Azeri folk poetry containing four lines with seven syllable in each.
 They represent human feelings in a poetic form.
 Several forms of this genre differ from one another according to their telling form and subject.
 For instance, bayati-baglama, bayati deyishme (competition in saying bayati), vesfi-hal (praising), petting, holavar (labor poems).
-In these verses, ancient medical cures are mostly emphasized such as water-mint, spearmint, chamomile and basil that used as a treatment.

 Ashik poetry

-Ashik poetry is known as an ancient folk poetic performance in Caucasus.
-Poet-singers called ashiks narrated ancient tales and legends with stringed instrument kobuz in Azerbaijan.
+Ashik poetry is widespread among Turkic peoples, and other peoples like the Armenians, where they are called gusans.
+Poet-singers called ashiks narrate tales and legends with stringed instruments, like the saz.
 This way folk tales such as Köroǧlu and The Book of Dede Korkut preserved until today.
-Köroǧlu heroic dastan is the most famous Azerbaijani ashik epic and narrated by the third person, who is an ashik himself.
-Basic story spread from the origin place where supposed Anatolia or Azerbaijan into Turkmenistan, Uzbekistan, Tajikistan by changing its content and character at every stage.
+The heroic dastan Koroglu is the most famous Turkic ashik epic.
+It is narrated by a third person, who is an ashik himself.
+Ashik stories can spread from their place of origin to many different regions, possibly changing theur contents in each new region.
 In the Middle East ashiks regarded as a poet, singer, composer or musician.
 In Azerbaijani, the meaning of ashik is the lover of nature and life and accepted as a creator of national folk music and poetry.